Oliviers-OSS/fuse_xattrs/README.md

 This filesystem provides xattr support using sidecar files.

-## Latest version
+## Original latest version

-The latest version and more information can be found on http://github.com/fbarriga/fuse_xattrs
+The original latest version and more information can be found on http://github.com/fbarriga/fuse_xattrs